jack-ivanisevic/technical-integrations-webhooks/README.md

-# Technical Integrations and Webhook Automation Case Study
+# Technical Integrations & Webhook Systems

-## Overview

-This case study outlines examples of technical integrations and automation patterns involving APIs, webhooks, JSON payloads, event-based workflows, and data transformation.
-These examples demonstrate how I design, implement, and troubleshoot integrations between applications, marketing systems, and custom services.
+## API Integration, Event Processing & Data Pipeline Design

+This project demonstrates how I design, build, and troubleshoot backend integrations using APIs, webhooks, and structured data workflows.

+It focuses on real-world system challenges — receiving event data, validating and transforming payloads, and reliably passing information between platforms such as CRMs, databases, and external services.

-The goal is always the same: create clean, reliable, scalable integrations that pass data between systems accurately and power automation, personalization, and reporting.
+The goal is to create clean, scalable integrations that support automation, data accuracy, and system reliability in production environments.

 ---